wp-plugins/nextgen-facebook/readme.txt

 	* *Summary Card* &mdash; All other webpages.
 * Customizable image dimensions for each Twitter Card type.
 * Additional profile contact fields with configurable label and field names.
-* Custom settings and meta tag values for each Post, Page, and custom post type.
+* A custom Social Setings metabox for each Post, Page, custom post type, user profile, and taxonomy (category and tag) pages.
-* Options to exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
+* Options to include / exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
 * Support for embedded videos in content text (iframe and object HTML tags).
 * File caching for social sharing button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
 * A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).